-The Contractor may be instructed to visit all planted stock listed in the Order up to three times (May, August, and March) for each year specified in the Order to undertake post planting maintenance.
+The contractor may be instructed to visit all planted stock listed in the schedule of work up to three times (May, August, and March) for each year specified in the schedule of work to undertake post planting maintenance.

 This operation can be combined with watering visits.